rameshblogs/rameshblogs.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Spring Boot with MongoDB!
+title: Spring Boot with MongoDB
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).